 Melitzanosalata is typically served as an appetizer for dipping bread and vegetables.
 You can also use it as a spread on a sandwich.

-But straining Greek yogurt also reduces its lactose content and makes it higher in protein.
-Just 3.5 ounces (100 grams) provide 10 grams of protein (17).
+Straining Greek yogurt also reduces its lactose content and makes it higher in protein.
+Just 3.5 ounces (100 grams) provide 10 grams of protein (

-Tzatziki sauce is often served as a dip with pita bread.
-It can also be added to grilled meats for a high-protein dish.
+Tzatziki is often served as a dip with pita bread.
+It can also be added to grilled meats for a high protein dish.

-They are typically stuffed with rice, herbs and occasionally meat.
-The stuffing can vary, altering their fat and calorie contents.
+They are typically stuffed with rice, herbs, and occasionally meat.
+The filling can vary, altering their fat and calorie contents.

-However, grape leaves are both low in calories and high in fiber.
-They also have high amounts of vitamin A and vitamin K (19).
+Overall, grape leaves are both low in calories and high in fiber.
+They also have high amounts of vitamin A and vitamin K (

 Additionally, they have a very high antioxidant content.
-In fact, research suggests that grape leaves have ten times the antioxidant activity of grape juice or pulp (20).
+In fact, research suggests that grape leaves have 10 times the antioxidant activity of grape juice or pulp (18).

 For example, many dolmades recipes use parsley and dill.

-And parsley is an excellent source of vitamin K. Just five sprigs provide over 100% of your daily vitamin K needs (24).
+And parsley is an excellent source of vitamin K. Just 5 sprigs provide over 100% of your daily vitamin K needs (

 Gigantes are large white beans.
-They are appropriately named after the Greek word for giant, while plaki means a dish baked in the oven with vegetables.
+They are appropriately named after the Greek word for giant, while the word “plaki” means a dish baked in the oven with vegetables.